 Dr Nantha began his career at OUM in February 2002.
 He has almost twenty years of experience as an academic, starting as a lecturer before becoming the Dean of the Faculty of Information Technology and Multimedia Communication.
 He has served in various capacities within the University, including as Learning Centre Director, Head of Group Information and Communication Technology Services (GICTS) and is currently the Head of the Centre for Learning Technology (CLT).

 In his current position, Dr Nantha manages the development of various learning technologies to support online learning delivery at OUM.
-He also teaches several courses under the Cluster of Applied Sciences, and conducts training for academics.
+He also teaches several courses under the Faculty of Technology and Applied Sciences, and conducts training for academics.